USRSE/rse-stories/_posts/2020-08-20-james-alex.md

 author: "@pweschmidt"
 rse: "James Collier & Alexander Botzki"
 phenotype:
 excerpt: "Have you ever wondered how AI can improve the taste of beer?
-Look no further than the Flemish Institute for Biotechnology, where James Collier and Alexander Botzki are working hard to help beer lovers enjoy their drinks even more."
+Look no further than the Flemish Institute for Biotechnology (VIB), where James Collier and Alexander Botzki are working hard to help beer lovers enjoy their drinks even more."
 date: 2020-08-20 8:30:00
 external_media: https://us-rse.org/rse-stories-episodes-1/2020/rse-stories-james-alex-episode30.mp3
 length: 10084227